Skip to main content

 The information below pertains to individuals intending to obtain a credential/license from American Samoa.
 It will inform you of whether or not this program meets the educational requirements for this license in this state.
 This does not pertain to any other license issued by the state.
 Please be advised that state regulations and processes can change at any time, individuals are encouraged to monitor the state requirements for licensure throughout their education to ensure that the program will meet their intended career goals.

-Based upon a review of the state’s regulations on 06/24/2025, this program content does not meet the educational requirements for licensure in this state and is restricted for enrollment.
+Based upon a review of the state’s regulations on 09/24/2025, this program content does not meet the educational requirements for licensure in this state and is restricted for enrollment.

 Licensure and certification requirements vary by state and may differ based upon the prior education and experience of the individual.
 Students are advised to contact the agency in the state in which they intend to pursue licensure to determine/confirm whether the course or program meets requirements for professional licensure in that state.
 No state agency has been determined for this location.

-The information below pertains to individuals intending to obtain a Speech-Language Pathology Assistant from Arizona.
+The information below pertains to individuals intending to obtain a Speech-Language Pathology Assistant license from Arizona.
 It will inform you of whether or not this program meets the educational requirements for this license in this state.
 This does not pertain to any other license issued by the state.
 Please be advised that state regulations and processes can change at any time, individuals are encouraged to monitor the state requirements for licensure throughout their education to ensure that the program will meet their intended career goals.

-Based upon a review of the state’s regulations on 06/23/2025, this program appears to meet the educational requirements to directly certify for licensure in this state.
+Based upon a review of the state’s regulations on 09/23/2025, this program appears to meet the educational requirements to directly certify for licensure in this state.

-To meet field placement requirements for licensure as a Speech-Language Pathology Assistant in Arizona, an individual must submit: - documentation, signed by a licensed speech-language pathologist who provided supervision to the applicant, confirming the applicant’s completion of at least 100 hours of clinical interaction that did not include observation
+To meet field placement requirements for licensure in this location, an individual must submit: - documentation, signed by a licensed speech-language pathologist who provided supervision to the applicant, confirming the applicant’s completion of at least 100 hours of clinical interaction that did not include observation

 As of the most recent review, there are no identified exam requirements for this license in this location, however, the exam may be required for higher levels of licensure.